 As a third European winter approached I was eager to escape the cold days and dust off my summer crop tops hiding in the back of my closet.
 Australia seemed like an obvious option, however I wanted to venture a little further out into unknown territory.
 I pictured my southern hemisphere summer to consist of warm sunny days, mountains, beaches and a LOT of adventure... so New Zealand seemed like the perfect option.
 For me, New Zealand had always been 'next door' to my home in Brisbane, but now grown up and living my life in Europe I realised how much I yearned to explore more of this small but vast country.

 After a few short but sweet three weeks back in Australia catching up with old friends, I headed over the ditch to start my adventure with Stray New Zealand.
 For those whom who are unfamiliar, Stray is a company aimed towards young travellers looking for a fun, convenient way to travel around and offer both hop on hop off bus passes and tours around New Zealand, Australia and Asia.
-An avid lover of backpacking, Stray offered everything I was looking for in my condensed 3 weeks around the South Island.
+As an avid lover of backpacking, Stray offered everything I was looking for in my condensed 3 weeks around the South Island.
 I decided to go with the Ron hop on hop off pass, which included all the hotspots of the South Island as well as some more 'off the beaten track' stop offs.
 My adventure began just after Christmas with a flight from Brisbane to Wellington and then the Interislander ferry to Picton, the first stop on my trip.

 Picton was the first stop on my Stray tour.
 It's a little quaint town in the north of the South Island and is used mainly as a ferry stop between the straight.
 Picton was small but felt very homely, with large rolling mountains surrounding the town and the most picturesque view into the Marlborough Sounds.
 I stayed in this sweet little hostel called the YHA Villa, which felt super homely and was where I was introduced to my first group of Stray friends who were also hopping on the bus on New Year's Eve.
 I spent my time in Picton walking around and explore the walks around the Sounds.

 Nelson is one of Stray's optional hop on hop off stops, which is where I decided to spend my New Year's.
 My cousins live in Nelson so I thought it would be the perfect opportunity to hang out and see what the city had to offer.
-I stayed in The Palace, which was right in the centre of the city, perfect for wandering around (the beds were ridiculously comfortable and the kitchen had a plethora of spices to cook with, which I always appreciate).
+I stayed in a hostel called The Palace, which was right in the centre of the city, perfect for wandering around (the beds were ridiculously comfortable and the kitchen had a plethora of spices to cook with, which I always appreciate).
 I spent a lot of my time at Tahunanui beach, which was a bit of a trek to get to on foot, but was the perfect way to cool off from the hot days.

 Marahau was the next stop on my trip.
 Just a short hour drive away, with a stop off for groceries along the way, we arrived just in time for the most magical sunset.
 It was nice to get out of the hustle and bustle of the city and spend our time exploring what the Abel Tasman has to offer.
 We stayed at The Barn, which had the option of letting you stay in Yurts, which are pretty much fancy tents.
 My full day at the Abel Tasman was among my favourite from the Stray tour.
 I spent the morning hiking along the coast which took approximately 3 hours before finally being greeted at Anchorage Bay with vibrant blue water and perfectly clear skies.